Csmittee/ploikong-platform/LESSON_LEARN.md

 What happened: Order IDs are PLK-YYYYMMDD-XXXX (8 digits, 4 alphanumeric).
 The route regex must be /PLK-\d{8}-[A-Z0-9]{4}/ — not a generic /:id — or it will collide with numeric listing IDs on the same /v1/ path prefix.
 Rule: Use the exact format regex in route matching for typed IDs.
 Generic :id patterns cause silent route collisions.

+L082 — /v1/bids/auto must be routed BEFORE /v1/bids/:listingId
+What happened: In index.js, the route /v1/bids/auto would be incorrectly caught by the regex /^\/v1\/bids\/\d+$/ IF "auto" were numeric.
+It isn't, so the regex doesn't match — but the correct safe order is still: exact paths first, then regex patterns.
+This prevents future bugs if routes are reordered.
+Rule: Always register exact-string routes (e.g. /v1/bids/auto) BEFORE regex routes (e.g. /v1/bids/:id) in index.js.
+Same for /v1/offers/mass
+before /v1/offers/:id/respond.
+Pattern:
+javascript// CORRECT order:
+if (path === '/v1/bids/auto' && method === 'POST') { ... }         // exact first
+if (path.match(/^\/v1\/bids\/\d+$/) && method === 'GET') { ... }   // regex after
+// WRONG order would risk "auto" being swallowed if regex ever broadens

+L083 — GET /v1/bids/:listingId is public but sits inside the JWT block What happened: Bid history is logically public (anyone can see auction bids) but in the current index.js it is wired inside the member JWT block (below authenticateMemberJWT).
+This means unauthenticated users cannot see bid history.
+Decision: Acceptable for Phase 1 — Ploikong is invitation-only, all browsers are members.
+When public browsing opens, move GET /v1/bids/:listingId to the PUBLIC LISTING ROUTES section above the JWT call.
+Rule: Add a TODO comment in index.js on that route as a reminder.
+TODO already added: see comment in bids block in index.js.

+L084 — max_auto_bid is private — never expose it in public responses
+What happened: bids.js handleGetBids (public endpoint) was explicitly written to exclude max_auto_bid from the response. auction_reserve is also excluded from public bid history.
+Rule: Any SELECT on the bids table for a public endpoint must omit max_auto_bid.
+Only handleGetMyBids (private, own bids only) may include it.
+Only the listing owner's admin view may see auction_reserve.
+Pattern:
+javascript// Public bid endpoint — explicit column list, never SELECT * SELECT b.id, b.amount, b.is_auto_bid, b.status, b.created_at,
+       m.username AS bidder_username
+FROM bids b ...
+// max_auto_bid intentionally excluded

 Worker URL: https://ploikong-api.[your-account].workers.dev